-- December 16 January 1 to the following December 1531) unless otherwise provided for in statutes, regulations or contracts.
+- c.
+The employee will not accrue any personal, sick or annual leave while on LWOP.
+In addition, the employee will not accrue any leave during a pay period in which unauthorized LWOP occurs.
+(See 13 and 14.) - d.
+The employee's leave anniversary date, pay increment date and merit anniversary date are advanced one month for each accumulation of 23 days of LWOP in the leave year (from January 1 to the following December 31) unless otherwise provided for in statutes, regulations or contracts.
 The employee's probationary period will be extended one month for each accumulation of 23 days of LWOP in the leave year unless otherwise provided for in contract. - e.
 In addition to not receiving regular compensation, the employee would not receive holiday pay while on full LWOP either the last work day before or the first work day following a holiday. - f.
 Any of the above listed items may be altered by collective bargaining agreements.